throughput-ec/ec-workshops/slides/chapter4_05_summary_and_conclusions.md

 ---

-# Let's practice what we learned!
+# Let's use what we learned!